ST10390916-Volschenk/ST10390916-Volschenk/README.md

 ### Hi there 👋
-I am a first year student currently learning java.
+I am a second year student currently learning C#.

 This will be used for all of my school related projects.
 <!--